Tampin (town)

 Tampin is a town in Tampin District, Negeri Sembilan, Malaysia, which borders Pulau Sebang town in Alor Gajah District, Malacca.
-It is also situated at the southern tip of the longest mountain range in Malaysia, the Titiwangsa Mountains, from a geographical standpoint.
+It is situated at the southern tip of the longest mountain range in Malaysia, the Titiwangsa Mountains.

 Tampin is located around 60 km south of the state capital city of Seremban and 30 km northwest of Malacca City, Malacca.
+The local authority responsible for the town is the Tampin District Council (Malay: Majlis Daerah Tampin).

-Etymology
+Toponymy

 Tampin gets its name from the container or pouch weaved from the pandanus fronds.
 The container was used to store condiments such as the sticky dessert kelamai or dodol and the shrimp paste belacan.
-The district of Tampin is also called Luak Tampin as the word luak is the local term for a district.
+The Tampin Adat Territory, a specific subdivision within the district of the same name that also encompasses the town is also known as Luak Tampin, with luak being the local term for a territory, area or district.